FaridLopezPersonalWebsite/personal-site/README.md

 ## portfolio.html is my project page showcasing my current projects!
 ## css and js applies to ALL pages!
 ## enjoy!
+## NEW:
+## Added contact.html and submit.html to link the submit button